MCHS Student Handbook

 Students that failed to turn in a schedule request form, signed by a parent, forfeit their rights for a schedule adjustment unless it is an error.
 Staffing is done based on student requests for courses.
 Therefore, schedules will not be changed unless EXTREME extenuating circumstances exist.

-- Fall session makeup work/tests must be completed within ten (10) instructional days following the end of the session.
-Spring session makeup work/tests must be completed within ten (10) business days following the end of the session.
+* Makeup work/tests must be completed within ten (10) instructional days following the end of the session.
 In extenuating circumstances, the Principal may allow an extension.

 *Automatic F because failed second semester.

-- If a student fails the session because of a lack of attendance, the teacher will have the office place an "*" on the computer for the final grade and semester grade.
+(b) If a student fails the year because of a lack of attendance, the teacher will have the office place an "*" on the computer for the final grade and semester grade.

 - Grade Point Average and Honors (Grades 9 - 12)